What is an Independent School?

 In addition, through fees and donations, parents and donors provide around 90 per cent of capital funding for Independent school buildings, grounds and equipment, thus making valuable contributions to employment in the local building and maintenance industries and in other suppliers of goods and services to schools.

 The fact that parents value independent schools is evidenced by enrolment growth statistics.
-In 2020, despite the financial challenges from COVID-19 faced by many families, Tasmanian parents continued to choose independent schools for their children.
-In 2020, Tasmania’s independent schools recorded their fourth consecutive year of growth in student numbers.
+In 2021, despite the financial challenges from COVID-19 faced by many families, Tasmanian parents continued to choose independent schools for their children.
+In 2021, Tasmania’s independent schools recorded their fifth consecutive year of growth in student numbers.

 How independent schools are funded+